Georgia tire plant plans $22M expansion to boost production

-MACON, Ga.
-(AP) — A tire plant will spend $21.8 million to expand production in middle Georgia.
+MACON — A tire plant will spend $21.8 million to expand production in Middle Georgia.

 Kumho Tire and Macon-Bibb Mayor Lester Miller announced the expansion Thursday.